 The plant Withania somnifera, commonly known as “Ashwagandha”, is well known for its therapeutic uses in the Ayurveda system of traditional medicine.
 It grows as a short shrub (35–75 cm) with a central stem from which branches extend radially in a star pattern (stellate) and covered with a dense matte of wooly hairs.
 The chemistry of Withania has been extensively studied and over 35 chemical constituents have been identified, extracted, and isolated12.
 The biologically active chemical constituents are alkaloids (isopelletierine, anaferine), steroidal lactones (withanolides, withaferins), saponins containing an additional acyl group (sitoindoside VII and VIII), and withanolides with a glucose at carbon 27(sitoindoside IX and X).
 It is also rich in iron.
 Pharmacological investigations of W. somnifera have revealed its anti-inflammatory, antioxidant,

+The plant Withania somnifera, commonly known as “Ashwagandha”, is well known for its therapeutic uses in the Ayurveda system of traditional medicine.
+It grows as a short shrub (35–75 cm) with a central stem from which branches extend radially in a star pattern (stellate) and covered with a dense matte of wooly hairs.
+The chemistry of Withania has been extensively studied and over 35 chemical constituents have been identified, extracted, and isolated12.